LI teen joins national tour for gun control

 Avalon Fenster is the only Long Islander out of 14 metropolitan-area students taking the trip to attend a March for Our Lives rally Wednesday in Greensboro.
 The Dix Hills teen is a co-founder of the March for Our Lives Long Island chapter.
 She and her mother, Julia Fenster, are part of a national push for stricter gun control that formed after the Feb.
 14 shooting at Marjory Stoneman Douglas High School.

-Fenster, 16, says she's in favor of the constitutionally guaranteed right to bear arms, but wants the country to enact laws to help avert future mass shootings, including a ban on all semi-automatic weapons, mandatory background checks for all firearms purchases and raising the minimum age to buy a gun.
+Fenster, 16, says she's in favor of the constitutionally guaranteed right to bear arms.
+But she wants the country to enact laws she believes would help avert future mass shootings, including a ban on all semi-automatic weapons, mandatory background checks for all firearms purchases and raising the minimum age to buy a gun.

 “With all of these restrictions and all of these reforms, we are still respecting your right to a Second Amendment, but we want to make sure that you and your family are safe if you have possession of a gun," she said.